Greenlandic independence: Moves towards independence

-In 2008, independence campaigners touted the year 2021 (the 300th anniversary of Danish colonial rule) as a date for potential independence.
+In 2008, independence campaigners touted the year 2021 (the 300th anniversary of Danish colonial rule) as a possible date for independence.

+In 2023, a commission tasked with drafting a constitution for an independent Greenland presented its proposal.
+In February 2024, the island officially declared that independence is the goal for Greenland.

+US President Donald Trump's interest in Greenland has strengthened the cause of Greenland's independence from Denmark.

+At a press conference in early 2025, pro-independence prime minister Múte Bourup Egede said that "work has already begun on creating the framework for Greenland as an independent state" and apparently hinted that an independence referendum could take place as soon as April 2025, in tandem with the general elections.
+Greenland has never held an independence referendum, unlike neighbouring territories such as Iceland (in 1918), the Faroe Islands (in 1946) and Newfoundland (in 1948).

 Polling

 A poll in 2016 showed that there was a clear majority (64%) for full independence among the Greenlandic people.

+A 2017 poll showed that 78% of the population would oppose independence if it implied a lower standard of living.

 A 2019 poll showed that 67.8% of Greenlanders support independence from Denmark sometime in the next two decades.

+A 2025 poll showed that 84% of Greenlanders would support independence from Denmark, but 45% of the population would oppose independence if it meant a lower standard of living.

 In fiction

-The issue of Greenlandic independence features heavily in the eighth-episode of the Swedish–Icelandic television series Thin Ice (2019–2020).
-Written by Søren Stærmose and Lena Endre, it was predominately filmed in Greenland at the height of the Greenlandic winter.
+The issue of Greenlandic independence features heavily in the eighth episode of the Swedish–Icelandic television series Thin Ice (2019–2020).
+Written by Søren Stærmose and Lena Endre, it was predominantly filmed in Greenland at the height of the Greenlandic winter.
 By the end of the first season, Greenland achieves independence, with covert backing from the United States.
 The political system of the newly independent Greenland is not given, although the country is shown to have awarded an unnamed American oil company offshore drilling rights to a large deep sea oil deposit.